 Air emissions.
 The Clean Air Act ("CAA") and comparable state laws regulate emissions of air pollutants from various industrial sources, including natural gas compressors, and impose certain monitoring and reporting requirements.
 Such emissions are regulated by air emissions permits, which are applied for and obtained through the various state or federal regulatory agencies.
 Our standard natural gas compression contract provides that the customer is responsible for obtaining air emissions permits and assuming the environmental risks related to site operations.
+In some instances, our customers may be required to aggregate emissions from a number of different sources on the theory that the different sources should be considered a single source.
+Any such determinations could have the effect of making projects more costly than our customers expected and could require the installation of more costly emission controls, which may lead some of our customers not to pursue certain projects.

 Increased obligations of operators to reduce air emissions of nitrogen oxides and other pollutants from internal combustion engines in transmission service have been enacted by governmental authorities.
 For example, in 2010, the U.S. Environmental Protection Agency ("EPA") published new regulations under the CAA to control emissions of hazardous air pollutants from existing stationary reciprocal internal combustion engines, also known as Quad Z regulations.
-In 2012, the EPA proposed amendments to the final rule in response to several petitions for reconsideration, which were finalized and became effective in 2013.
 The rule requires us to undertake certain expenditures and activities, including purchasing and installing emissions control equipment on certain compressor engines and generators.